ART MEDIA FOR EDUCATORS EDEL 495/595

 MON-FRI 9;00 AM – 3:00PM

-Harold Pearse will be teaching this course aimed at individuals with little or no prior art or drawing experience and those with some (perhaps informal) experience who wish to refresh their skills and concepts.
-This course approaches drawing as an everyday activity.
-Using a range of mark making material, the purpose will be to record and interpret the world around us including the natural and built environment, objects, people and animals.
-A central focus will be the sketchbook or daily drawing journal.
+Harold Pearse teaches courses aimed at individuals with little or no prior art or drawing experience and those with some (perhaps informal) experience who wish to refresh their skills and concepts.
+Students learn the essentials of drawing from observation and memory, employing still-life and other motifs in imaginative problem solving exercises and develop the ability to integrate technical, perceptual and intellectual skills.
+Using a range of mark making material, the purpose is to record and interpret the world around us including the natural and built environment, objects, people and animals.
+A central focus is the sketchbook or daily drawing journal.

 Professorial Paws: Dogs in Scholars’ Lives and Work